It all started with a baby throwing a tantrum.

 Launch Lab Cohort was a precursor to Veterans in Residence which is a partnership of WeWork and Bunker Labs.
 It is an incubator and leadership program that provides entrepreneurial community, business connections, and co-working space to help military veteran and military family members launch and grow their businesses.

-Cohorts meet twice a year starting in January and July.
+Cohorts meet twice a year starting in February and August.
 Applications are open several months before each cohort starts.
-Learn more about the Veterans in Residence program.

 About the Author